House Mumbai airport staffers inside premises: BJP MLA

 He said the airport staff is doing their job by reporting for work, but the administration needs to think about their welfare too.

-"Now, air services to bring back stranded Indians from abroad will resume and hence there is an enhanced threat to these employees (to contract the infection).
+"Now, air services to bring back stranded Indians from abroad will resume and hence there is an enhanced threat to these employees (to contract the infection)".

-"The government should verify if Mumbai International Airport Pvt Ltd is taking care of their employees' health and arrangement for their accommodation should be made in the airport premises.
+"The government should verify if Mumbai International Airport Pvt Ltd is taking care of their employees' health and arrangement for their accommodation should be made in the airport premises".

 "To boost their immunity, proper medicines and food should be given to them," Alavani said in the letter.